syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Methods.md

 ---
 layout: post
-title: Methods in Syncfusion EffectsView
+title: Methods in Syncfusion EffectsView control in Xamarin.Forms
 description: How to call the methods to apply and reset effects programatically.
 platform: xamarin
 control: SfEffectsView